worktheclock/replit.github.io/classrooms/teams_for_education.md

 Students will be able to fork the template and create their own copy.
 Their copy will be private so that only the student and the team admins can see their work.
 This keeps all student submissions private and prevents plagiarism.

 When the students are done they can mention you on their finished repl to have you review and grade their work.

+## Instructional material

+You can add arbitrary files to your repl, which means you can add PDFs, images, or any supplemental material.
+However, we recommend to start your students off with a README.md a file.
+It's the standard documentation and entry-point file for code repositories and when Repl.it sees that file it will render it first.
+Here is an [example repl with a README](https://repl.it/@amasad/python-with-readme).

+## Testing and assesments

+Since Repl.it is a general-purpose IDE that supports third-party packages in many languages, you can integrate testing frameworks into your projects which can be used for assesments.

+We've written a tutorial for how to do testing in Python using PyTest that you can read [here](https://docs.repl.it/tutorials/09-test-driven-development).